 I’ve touched on this subject earlier, but we need the reminders often!
 These are by no means exhaustive, but here are four ways to wait on God:

-- Greet the Lord each morning with praise and thanksgiving.
+Greet the Lord each morning with praise and thanksgiving.
 Read His Word, jotting down specific promises and instructions.

-- Maintain an attitude of prayer, communing with God throughout the day. (“Pray continually” 1 Thessalonians 5:17 NIV).
+Maintain an attitude of prayer, communing with God throughout the day.
+(Pray continually, 1 Thessalonians 5:17 NIV).

-- Give adequate time for making decisions.
+Give adequate time for making decisions.
 Wait for God’s go-ahead.

-- Use times of stress, illness, or sorrow as reminders to learn–and listen to God.
+Use times of stress, illness, or sorrow as reminders to learn–and listen–to God.

-Beginning each morning by waiting on the Lord is a good way to insure the marginal reserves our physical and spiritual bodies will need throughout the day.
+Waiting on the Lord is a good way to insure the marginal reserves our physical and spiritual bodies will need throughout the day.